 Using a more sophisticated system with a larger number of electrodes one could also measure brain activity in other, non-auditory, areas.
 With more advanced functions it is possible to examine where the concentration of electrical activity is.

 So why don’t we simply use only objective measures?

 The more sophisticated the equipment the more costly.

 Many newborn hearing screening programs are using a screener rather than a more sophisticated diagnostic machine.
 Most auditory EEG diagnostic machines look at brain stem only.
 The test protocols and the technology to look at midbrain and central cortex is separate.
 This adds to the cost significantly.
 In a catch 22 the market is smaller, keeping the prices high and resulting in it being offered by fewer companies.

 Additionally, these 3 components have to be run as separate tests because of the differences in protocol.
 An added consideration is this, the more data you gather the longer it takes to analyze, further adding to the cost.
-This time is not a luxury a diagnostician has nor is the cost a luxury the consumer has.
+This time is not a luxury a diagnostician has nor is the price a luxury the average consumer has.

 These machines are also highly sensitive and it can be challenging to set up the necessary protocols.

 When Hearing Kids obtained our EEG machine with ABR, MLR and LLR capabilities, it took a lot of expert troubleshooting to figure out that the electrical noise interfering with our readings was coming from the sound booth itself.

 Adding to the complexity, a person who is too fidgety will create muscle artifact that masks the auditory evoked responses.